nirvikBasnet/buddies-tube/README.md

 - Recommendation Algorithm
 - Realtime communication

+## Getting started

+- yarn install - in root, frontend and backend dir.

 ### Contributing

 There is something to contribute for everyone.
 Go through the [issues](https://github.com/askbuddie/buddies-tube/issues) and filter by the appropriate label.<br />